Medtech health in Wales

 Wales has over 45,000 digital economy employees and 12,000 in employment at bioscience related companies.

 The region has around 59,000 students and over 18,000 graduates with degrees in medtech-related subjects.

 The range of bespoke programmes and apprenticeships train future innovators for the workplace, alongside the delivery of academic courses provided by regional universities such as Cardiff University, Swansea University and Bangor University.

 Wales has a talented workforce and strong research and development facilities.
 It’s producing technology for the future in advanced manufacturing, life sciences, clean tech and digital sectors.
-Over 700 multinational companies have established themselves there, including Toyota, GE, Sony and Airbus.
+More than 1,300 foreign-owned companies are operating in Wales, including Toyota, GE, Sony and Airbus.